Siddhi1710/Calculator/README.md

 # Calculator

-This is our project CALCULATOR using HTML, CC and JAVA
+This is our project CALCULATOR using HTML, CSS and JAVA